aldrin163/Codewars-Problems/Common Denominators/notes.md

 ## Relation between lcm and gcd

-for 2 numbers a and b, having their lcm and gcd as l and g respectively,
+For 2 numbers a and b, having their lcm and gcd as l and g respectively,
     l x g = a x b
     Hence, lcm = a x b / gcd